The Buddha describes the vast accumulation of bones that would result from wandering on and undergoing repeated existence for an aeon.

 dukkhūpasamagāminaṁ.

-When one sees the [four] noble truths,
+When one sees the noble truths

-that leads to the overcoming of suffering.
+that leads to the end of suffering.

 Sa sattakkhattuṁ paramaṁ,